CodingMoore/pig_dice/js/README.md

 Test: "It will store output number as element in array1"
 Expect: ((p1Roll).click).toEqual([3, 2, 5]);

-Test: "It will push the sum of elements in array1 to array2"
+Test: "It will push the sum of elements in array1 to subtotal"
 Expect: ((p1Roll).click).toEqual(array1 = [3, 2, 5]) subtotal = "10"

 Test: "It will change subtotal to an empty array when current roll is equal to 1"